Exponentially slow Mixing arising from Entropic Repulsion in $p$-SOS model: Proofs of Theorem and Theorem

+that is, $A$ consists of configurations for which no $h$-contour encloses a region of area larger than $\delta L^2$.
+In other words, $A$ describes configurations where the interface remains close to the floor and does not contain droplets occupying a positive fraction of the system.

+The role of the set $A$ is the following.
+Any trajectory that reaches the typical region $\mathcal{B}$ must necessarily create a macroscopic $h$-contour at some intermediate time.
+Such a contour carries an energetic cost proportional to its perimeter, and the probability of its spontaneous formation is therefore exponentially small.
+Consequently, starting from configurations in $A$, the dynamics is forced to overcome a large energetic barrier before it can enter $\mathcal{B}$, leading to an exponential delay.

-Having specified the atypical set $A$, we now choose the initial distribution $\nu$ as the equilibrium measure conditioned on $A$.
-To make this precise, let $\delta \in \left(0, \tfrac14\right)$ be a sufficiently small constant such that, the following holds:
+Having defined the atypical set $A$, we now choose the initial distribution $\nu$ as the equilibrium measure conditioned on $A$.
+To make this precise, let $\delta = \delta_L$ be a positive sequence tending to zero: where $o(L) := c_1 \log(2(L + 1)^2) \cdot \exp\left( -4\beta c_1 \sqrt{\frac{\log L}{\beta}} \right)$.
+The ratio of one-point tails in \eqref{eq-25-pre} can be estimated using the large deviation results established in the literature.
+Prior to the estimate, by standard comparison estimates between finite- and infinite-volume measures (see Proposition~\ref{LDP_domain}), this ratio has the same asymptotic behavior as